Metal Hip Implants

 Hip implant manufacturers claim their implants are safe and more effective than previous models.
 However, the devices were less effective and caused a range of injuries.
 The corporations promised consumers effective hip replacements.
 Instead, they received implants with high rates of failure, pain and metal poisoning.

 This is why thousands claim hip implant manufacturers made defective products and failed to warn about the risks.
 Metal-on-metal implants can cause various complications.
 These lead to painful surgeries to correct problems and replace the implants.

-Johnson & Johnson $1 Billion Settlement
+Johnson & Johnson $1 Billion Verdict

 In December 2016, A Texas federal jury found Johnson & Johnson’s DePuy Orthopaedics Inc. liable for more than $1 billion in a six-plaintiff bellwether trial.
 The jurors deliberated for less than a day before finding Johnson & Johnson and Depuy negligently designed the hip implant, failed to warn surgeons about dangers and concealed the implant’s risk.
 Each plaintiff will receive between $4-$6 million in damages for physical injuries and pain and suffering.
 Plus, more than $500 million in punitive damages after the jury found the companies acted fraudulently and potentially with malice.